cdk8s-team/cdk8s-core/docs/typescript.md

 ##### `FILE_PER_CHART` <a name="FILE_PER_CHART" id="cdk8s.YamlOutputType.FILE_PER_CHART"></a>

-Resources are split into seperate files by chart.
+Resources are split into separate files by chart.

 ---